-/ Women's Restroom) entrances should be separate with flexibility to close a portion of the space for cleaning and maintenance.
-The layout for these restrooms should be designed so that it can be easily converted to multi-fixture all gender restroom in the future.
+Multi-fixture gendered restroom (Men's or Women's Restroom) entrances should be separate with flexibility to close a portion of the space for cleaning and maintenance.
+The layout for these restrooms should contain a centralized entry with a simple dividing wall that would allow easy conversion to a multifixture all gender restroom in the future.